dannyy21/dannyy21/README.md

 - 🤝 Collaborating with teams to create impactful digital solutions
 - 🎓 Bachelor's Degree in System Information from Universitas Sangga Buana Bandung
 - 📧 Contact me at dannyptr21@gmail.com
+- Have a full time work and freelance on upwork

 ## 🛠️ Technology Stack